vishnu350/rs-mainspring-winder/README.md

 - **Color: White** for all (optionally orange for plunger if desired).
 Or whatever.

 Steps to build your RS mainspring winder:
+1. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
+  - Select your winder base part STL file (standard size).
+  - Select your housing barrel and plunger part STL files.
+Size is based on mainspring barrel inner diameter, make sure to use matching sizes for both parts.
+  - Select your bowl part STL files.
+Size is based on the mainspring barrel outer diameter (including gears).
-1. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases) containing the STL files you need for printing.
-Alternatively, you may customize and generate these yourself (see 'customizing' steps below).
+  - Alternatively, you may customize and generate these files yourself (see 'customizing' steps below).
-2. 3D print the four parts with the recommended 3D print settings, or look for someone on eBay to help you.
-Just send them the STL files.
+3. 3D print the four STL files with the recommended 3D print settings, or just send it to someone on eBay to help you.
-3. Fashion a stapler pin as an anchor and insert it into the hole beside the arbour on the winder.
+4. Fashion a stapler pin as an anchor and insert it into the hole beside the arbour on the winder.
 Use a file if you need to trim it down.
-4. Clean all parts and then lubricate all contact points appropriately.
+5. Clean all parts and then lubricate all contact points appropriately.

 Steps to customizing your RS winder:
 1. Download and install [FreeCAD](https://freecadweb.org/downloads.php).
 It is an amazing piece of free and open-source software.